-To his Excellency Sir Francis Bond Head, Knight Commander of the Royal Hanoverian Guelphic Order, and of the Prussian Military Order of Merit, Lieut.-Governor of Upper Canada, &c. &c. &c.
+To His Excellency Sir Francis Bond Head, Knight Commander of the Royal Hanoverian Guelphic Order, and of the Prussian Military Order of Merit, Lieut.-Governor of Upper Canada, &c. &c. &c.

-Addresses from the Provinces to Lieut.-Governor.
+Addresses from the Provinces to Lieut.
+Governor.

-WE, the undersigned inhabitants of Peterboro' and its vicinity, beg leave most respectfully to approach your Excellency with an offer of our sincere thanks for your uncompromising, manly, and straightforward conduct since you assumed the administration of the government of this province; we feel from it a most cheering confidence for the future, and earnestly hope that your Excellency may see no cause to alter the course you have so ably struck out for conducting the affairs of the Government.
+WE, the undersigned inhabitants of Peterboro' and its vicinity, beg leave most respectfully to approach your Excellency, with an offer of our sincere thanks for your uncompromising, manly and straightforward conduct since you assumed the administration of the government of this province; we feel from it a most cheering confidence for the future, and earnestly hope that your Excellency may see no cause to alter the course you have so ably struck out for conducting the efficience of have so ably struck out for conducting the affairs of the government.

-We view, with sorrow and disapprobation, the vile attempts which have been made to embarrass your Excellency, and again thank you, Sir, for the able and firm manner in which you have met them.
-We are perfectly willing, and will be at any moment ready, to support your Excellency, whenever it is necessary that our energies should be called forth for that purpose.
+We view with sorrow and disapprobation the vile attempts which have been made to embarrass your Excellency, and again thank you, Sir, for the able and firm manner in which you have met them.
+We are perfectly willing, and will be at any moment ready to support your Excellency, whenever it is necessary that our energies should be called forth for that purpose.